EricMFink/CivPro/_pages/syllabus.md

 ##### Notes:

-- Relevant sections from the Clermont hornbook are listed for each unit.
-These are optional, but you may find them helpful to get an overview before reading the Casebook assignments.
+- Readings from the Clermont hornbook are optional, but you may find them helpful to get an overview of the topics covered.
+- Click & Learn will display a Due Date for the required lessons in each Unit.
+These will count toward your final grade.
+Click & Learn lessons with no due date indicated are not required.
 - This class will not meet on Sept.
 24 and Oct.
 10.